joanseg/The-Positioning-Manual/chapters/06-About-the-Business-Value-of-Expertise.md

 Instead of trying to warn you about missing out on the next big thing, the press is warning you about the now-apparent shortcomings of the next possibly big thing.
 They're discussing the same technology, but now talking about a different threat it poses.
 This drives the anti-hype part of the Hype Cycle.

 If the technology is able to achieve mainstream adoption, it climbs the Slope of Enlightenment and things stabilize on the Plateau of Productivity.
 There's no hype here, just a broadly-accepted, realistic view of what the technology can and cannot do and how it can and cannot create value.
 The press stops trying to drive positive or negative hype here because the threats this new tech might pose are well-understood, and so those threats are not very useful for driving clicks and ad views, and the tech isn't really new anymore anyway.
+The press is able to move on to the next round of new technology and start the whole cycle over again.

 If we superimpose the Hype Cycle over Moore's variation of the Rogers curve, the relationship between them becomes crystal clear.